 To demonstrate the effectiveness of the proposed gLaSDI framework, it has been applied to model various nonlinear dynamical problems, including 1D Burgers' equations, 2D Burgers' equations, nonlinear heat conduction, and time-dependent radial advection.
-It is observed that greedy sampling with a small $k$ for model evaluation results in a more \YC{conservative} gLaSDI model at the cost of training efficiency, and that the model testing with a large $k$ enhances generalization performance of gLaSDI.
-Compared with LaSDI that has predefined uniformly distributed training parameters, gLaSDI with adaptive and sparse sampling can intelligently identify the optimal training parameter points to achieve \YC{higher accuracy with less number of training points than LaSDI.} Owning to interactive and simultaneous training of the autoencoder and DI models, gLaSDI is able to capture simpler and smoother latent-space dynamics than LaSDI that has sequential and decoupled training of the autoencoder and DI models.
-In the radial advection problem, it is also shown that gLaSDI remains highly accurate as the parameter space increases, whereas LaSDI's performances could be deteriorated tremendously.
-In the numerical examples, compared with the high-fidelity models, gLaSDI achieves 66 to 4,417$\times$ speed-up, with 1 to 5$\%$ maximum relative errors in the prescribed parameter space, which reveals the promising potential of applying gLaSDI to large-scale physical simulations.
+It is observed that greedy sampling with a small $k$ for model evaluation results in a more conservative gLaSDI model at the cost of training efficiency, and that the model testing with a large $k$ enhances generalization performance of gLaSDI.
+Compared with LaSDI that depends on predefined uniformly distributed training parameters, gLaSDI with adaptive and sparse sampling can intelligently identify the optimal training parameter points to achieve higher accuracy with less number of training points than LaSDI.
+Owning to interactive and simultaneous training of the autoencoder and DI models, gLaSDI is able to capture simpler and smoother latent-space dynamics than LaSDI that has sequential and decoupled training of the autoencoder and DI models.
+In the radial advection problem, it is also shown that gLaSDI remains highly accurate as the parameter space increases, whereas LaSDI's performances could deteriorate tremendously.
+In the numerical examples, compared with the high-fidelity models, gLaSDI achieves \RB{17 to 2,658}$\times$ speed-up, with 1 to 5$\%$ maximum relative errors in the prescribed parameter space, which reveals the promising potential of applying gLaSDI to large-scale physical simulations.

-The proposed gLaSDI framework is general and not restricted by the use of autoencoders and DI models.
-Depending on applications, various linear or nonlinear data compression techniques other than autoencoders could be employed.
+The proposed gLaSDI framework is general and not restricted \RB{to specific use of autoencoders, latent dynamics learning algorithms, or interpolation schemes for exploitation of localized latent-space dynamics learned by DI models.} Depending on applications, various linear or nonlinear data compression techniques other than autoencoders could be employed.
 Further, latent-space dynamics identification could be performed by other system identification techniques or operator learning algorithms.